A Man for All Seasons (1966 film): Plot

-More remains steadfast in his refusal to take the Oath and refuses to explain, knowing that he cannot be convicted if he has not explicitly denied the king's supremacy.
-A request for new books to read backfires, resulting in the confiscation of the books he has, and Rich removes them from More's cell, providing an opportunity for Rich to further debate More.

-More says goodbye to his wife Alice, Meg and Roper, urging them not to try to defend him, but to leave the country.
+At an inquiry chaired by Cromwell and Norfolk, More remains steadfast in his refusal to take the Oath and refuses to explain, knowing that he cannot be convicted if he has not explicitly denied the king's supremacy.
+Cromwell punishes More by confiscating his prized collection of books.
+As Rich collects the books, he and his former friend share a final debate over More's choices.
+More says goodbye to his wife Alice, Meg, and Roper, urging them not to try to defend him, but to leave the country.

-Soon after, More is brought to trial, with Cromwell appearing as counsel for the prosecution.
-More refuses to express an opinion about the king's second marriage or why he will not take the Oath.
-As an experienced lawyer and judge, he cites his silence as part of his defence, based upon the legal principle that silence is to be interpreted as consent.
+At his trial, More refuses to express an opinion about the king's second marriage or why he will not take the Oath, based upon the legal principle that silence is to be interpreted as consent.
 Cromwell calls Rich to testify.
 Rich alleges that, when he went to confiscate More's books, More told him that while Parliament has the power to dethrone the king, it does not have the authority to make the king the Head of the Church.

 A horrified More offers to take any oath required by the court that he never said any such thing to Rich.
 More adds that he would never be so suicidal as to entrust so dangerous an opinion "to such a man as that."
 As Rich leaves the witness box, it emerges that Rich has been made Attorney General for Wales as a reward from Cromwell for committing perjury, much to More's chagrin.

 Under a direct order from Cromwell, the jury convicts More without leaving the courtroom to deliberate.
 But as the judges begin to pronounce the death penalty, More interrupts and reminds them that prisoners are to be asked before sentencing if they have anything to say.

-Upon being so asked by the judges, More declares, "I do."
+Upon being so asked by the judges, More declares that he does.
 More calls Parliament's Act of Supremacy repugnant to every legal precedent and institution in all the history of Christendom.
 He cites the Biblical foundation for the Petrine Primacy and the authority of the Papacy, rather than national governments, over the Church.
-More further declares that the Church's freedom from state control and interference is guaranteed both in Magna Carta and in the king's coronation oath.
-As uproar ensues, the judges pronounce sentence according to the standard form: More is to be remitted to the Tower to await execution by beheading.
+Furthermore, he declares that the Church's freedom from state control and interference is guaranteed both in the Magna Carta and in the king's own coronation oath.
+As uproar ensues, the judges sentence More to death by beheading.

-The scene switches from the court to Tower Hill, where More observes custom by pardoning and tipping the executioner.
+The scene switches from the court to Tower Hill on July 6th, 1535, where More observes custom by pardoning and tipping the executioner.
 More declares, "I die his Majesty's good servant, but God's first."
 He kneels at the block and, off-screen, the executioner cuts off More's head.

-A narrator intones an epilogue, listing the subsequent untimely deaths of the major characters, apart from Rich, who "became Chancellor of England, and died in his bed."
+In the epilogue, a narrator describes the aftermath and the fates of those involved in More's downfall, with Thomas Cromwell himself beheaded for treason five years later, Archbishop Cranmer being burned at the stake, and Norfolk narrowly avoiding his own execution due to Henry's death from syphilis.
+The only exception is Richard Rich, who "became Chancellor of England, and died in his bed."